santhoshkumargitjuh/PySpark_Test/README.md

-# PySpark_Test
+# ScalaSpark_Test
-This is my first pyspark repositoty created for testing
+This is my first scalaspark repositoty created for testing